-To those unfamiliar with Fort Worth, the community seems like the overlooked stepchild to Big D, Dallas.
+To those unfamiliar with Fort Worth, Texas, the community seems like the overlooked stepchild to Big D, Dallas.

 Fort Worth stands on its own and it offers those seeking a new life and new opportunities a plethora of benefits.